-There has been an increased market focus on energy sector investments as a result of volatile energy and oil prices.
+There has been an increased market focus on energy sector investments as a result of energy and oil price volatility due to, among other factors, ongoing geopolitical events.
 We maintain a diversified energy sector fixed maturity securities portfolio across sub-sectors and issuers.
-Our exposure to energy sector fixed maturity securities was \$3.0 billion, of which 90% were investment grade, with net unrealized gains (losses) of \$219 million at March 31, 2021.
+Our exposure to energy sector fixed maturity securities was \$3.0 billion, with net unrealized gains (losses) of \$36 million.
+Of the \$3.0 billion exposure to energy sector fixed maturity securities, 89% were investment grade at March 31, 2022.

 There has also been an increased market focus on retail sector investments as a result of the COVID-19 pandemic and uncertainty regarding its duration and severity.
-Our exposure to retail sector corporate fixed maturity securities was \$1.8 billion, of which 96% were investment grade, with net unrealized gains (losses) of \$129 million at March 31, 2021.
+Our exposure to retail sector corporate fixed maturity securities was \$1.7 billion, with net unrealized gains (losses) of \$8 million.
+Of the \$1.7 billion exposure to retail sector corporate fixed maturity securities, 92% were investment grade at March 31, 2022.

 In addition to the fixed maturity securities discussed above, we have exposure to mortgage loans and certain residential mortgage-backed securities ("RMBS"), commercial mortgage-backed securities ("CMBS") and asset-backed securities ("ABS") (collectively, "Structured Securities") that may be impacted by the COVID-19 pandemic.
-Our investment managers are actively working with borrowers who are experiencing short-term financial or operational problems as a result of the COVID-19 pandemic to provide temporary relief.
 See "- Investments - Mortgage Loans" and Note 4 of the Notes to the Interim Condensed Consolidated Financial Statements for information on mortgage loans, including credit quality by portfolio segment and commercial mortgage loans by property type.
-Additionally, see "- Investments - Fixed Maturity Available-for-sale - Structured Securities" for information on Structured Securities, including security type, risk profile and ratings profile.
+Additionally, see "- Investments - Fixed Maturity Securities Available-for-sale - Structured Securities" for information on Structured Securities, including security type, risk profile and ratings profile.